mastermndio/quaranteam/README.md

 We're going to be creating an Open Source platform for curating Open Source Courses using all the free content that already exists out there.
 Think [LinkedIn Learning](https://www.linkedin.com/learning/me), [Pluralsight](https://www.pluralsight.com/), or [Skillshare](https://www.skillshare.com/) but FREE!

 We even have an name for this project!
 It's called SYNAPSE!
-A synapse is a structure that permits a neuron to pass information other neurons.
+A synapse is a structure that permits a neuron to pass information to other neurons.
 SYNAPSE will be the structure that permits a person to pass infromation to other people.

 ## What can you expect to learn